Fremantle Stuff > buildings > Cloisters

 St George's Terrace, at the top of Mill St, 1858

 The so-called Cloisters was built as a school for Mathew Hale, first Anglican Bishop of WA in 1858, designed by Richard Roach Jewell.
 Its formal name was Perth Church of England Collegiate School, but it was known as the Bishop's School.
-It eventually became today's Hale School.
+It eventually became today's Hale School (via being a government school for a brief period).

 Bishop's School, original wing, 1868